dewangsahuji/Free-genai-bootcamp-2025/Sentence_constructor/promt.md

 - Provide a possible sentence structure
 - The table of vacablury should only have the following columns: japanase , romaji,english
 - Do not use romaji when showing japanase except in the table of vacablury
-- Suggest what to do
+- Suggest what to do with example
+- Add considerations and next steps .

 ## Student Input